 Everyone makes mistakes.
 Law Offices of Richard C. McConathy is here to provide the best possible defense against your charge.
 Representing yourself in a DWI case is inadvisable.
 It takes years of experience to understand the intricacies of the Dallas court system and DWI law.

 Call (972) 233-5700 or complete our online form to get started.
-One of our attorneys will review details of your case and help determine how to proceed.
+One of our attorneys will review the details of your case and help determine how to proceed.
 Whenever possible, we will aim to reduce or dismiss your charges.
 Our firm represents DFW clients like you in Denton, Dallas, Tarrant, and Collin Counties.

 Overview of What to Do If You Are Arrested for DWI in Dallas